3D Hubs in Amsterdam: What’s it like to work there?

 Print something!
 You can either find a model on Thingiverse or create your first design in a CAD program (I used Tinkercad for my first model).
 You could either get it printed locally on 3D Hubs, or if you’re interested in getting your own printer I’d recommend our 3D printer guide.
 If you want to learn more about the technologies behind 3D printing, check out our definitive guide to additive manufacturing.

 Or you can of course come work at 3D Hubs!
 I had no idea there was so much to learn about this technology before I started here.
-The internal knowledge sharing sessions by our mechanical engineer and 3D printing expert and of course the unlimited access to 3D printing have thought me a lot about the technology.
+The internal knowledge sharing sessions by our mechanical engineer and 3D printing expert, and of course the unlimited access to 3D printing have led me to think a lot about the technology.

 Searching for a Tech Job?
 Join Honeypot!